Terms of service for PocketLaw

 8.1 The Processor may only authorise a third-party (a sub-processor) to process the Personal Data if:

-- the Provider enters into a written contract with the sub-processor that contains data protection obligations that provide at least the same level of protection for Personal Data as those contained in the Agreement, to the extent applicable to the services provided by the sub-processor;
+- the Processor enters into a written contract with the sub-processor that contains data protection obligations that provide at least the same level of protection for Personal Data as those contained in the Agreement, to the extent applicable to the services provided by the sub-processor;

 - the sub-processor’s contract terminates automatically on termination of this Agreement for any reason.